 Once you’ve decided on moving to the US, it’s time to start planning and getting organised.
-But there are a million questions to ask and things to consider.
+However, there are a million questions to ask and things to consider.

-There’s no denying that the US is a popular destination for aspiring expats and migrants.
+There’s no denying that the US is a popular destination for aspiring expats and immigrants.

-Coupled with the fact that some cities are more popular than others for Americans themselves, it can be pricey to live in some states.
+Coupled with the fact that some cities are more popular than others for Americans themselves, it can be pricey to live in certain states.